JohnReeves/bcs-ciphers/colour.md

   }
 ```

+Find out what you can do with them!

-## Make the cipher input form beautiful
+## 7. Colour me beautiful

 Replace my horrible colours with your favourites from the [Material Design colours](https://material.io/design/color/)

-Use the styling rules to make your cipher tool beautiful.
+Use the Material Design styling rules to make your cipher tools beautiful.

 .